-Although the holidays are a busy time of year and can add a great deal to our to-do list, it’s essential to keep to your exercise schedule.
+Although the holidays are a busy time of year and can add a great deal to our to-do list, keeping to your exercise schedule is essential.
 Consider incorporating the following into your routine:

 - A walk after dinner is an excellent way to relax and help you digest your food.

 - A little yoga after shopping to ease your muscles and calm your mind from the hectic pace.